-Virginia church leaving Methodist Church over LGBT stance, joins theological conservatives
+Virginia church leaving United Methodist Church over LGBT stance

 A United Methodist Church congregation in Virginia plans to join a theologically conservative alternative to the mainline Protestant denomination due to issues with the UMC's ongoing debate over homosexuality.